okfn/opendatasurvey/README.md

 Other things you can do:

-* Run the test suite with npm test
+* Run the test suite with `npm test`
 * Check your code style with npm run jscs (according to the Google style guide)

 ### Configuration Sheets

 Most of the site configuration is taken from config sheets in Google Sheets.
-You can use [this registry sheet](https://docs.google.com/spreadsheets/d/18jINMw7ifwUoqizc4xaQE8XtF4apPfsmMN43EM-9Pmc/edit#gid=0) and its linked sheets as examples and clone them as necessary.
+You can use [this registry sheet](https://docs.google.com/spreadsheets/d/1qr0wn9JePirV1avY5DmnCJPKudbYIoX0TDAp4WZWNqU/edit#gid=0) and its linked sheets as examples and clone them as necessary.

 **NOTE**: Ensure your registry and all other config sheets have been published as CSV in Google Sheets (click File, Publish to the Web).

 ### Deployment

 We run deployments on Heroku.
 The app should run anywhere that you can run Node.js and Postgres.
-The important thing to remember for deployments is that the `settings.json` file you are using for local development is not available, and therefore you need to configure many settings via environment variables.
-The key settings you should ensure you set are:
+The important thing to remember for deployments is that the `settings.json` file you are using for local development is not available, and therefore you need to configure several settings via environment variables.
+The key settings you should ensure are set:

 * `SESSION_SECRET`
 * `BASE_DOMAIN`